IgniteUI/igniteui-docfx/en/components/chip.md

   - <kbd>SPACE</kbd> or <kbd>ENTER</kbd> Fires the [`onRemove`]({environment:angularApiUrl}/classes/igxchipcomponent.html#onremove) output so the chip deletion can be handled manually.

 ### Styling
-The IgxChip allows custom stylization through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
+The igxChip allows styling through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
 The chip's [theme]({environment:sassApiUrl}/index.html#function-igx-chip-theme) exposes a wide variety of properties, which allow the customization of many of the aspects of the chip.

  #### Importing global theme
-To begin styling of the predefined chip layout, one needs to import the `index` file, where all styling functions and mixins are located.
+To begin styling of the predefined chip layout, you need to import the `index` file, where all styling functions and mixins are located.
 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index'
 ```

 #### Defining custom theme
-One can easily create a new theme, that extends the [`igx-chip-theme`]({environment:sassApiUrl}/index.html#function-igx-chip-theme) and accepts the parameters, required to customize the chip as desired.
+Next, create a new theme, that extends the [`igx-chip-theme`]({environment:sassApiUrl}/index.html#function-igx-chip-theme) and accepts the parameters, required to customize the chip as desired.

 ```scss